AustralianBioCommons/gen3-eks-pipeline/README.md

 Gen3 EKS Pipeline Stack
 =======================

-This project builds an AWS EKS (Elastic Kubernetes Service) cluster using the [AWS CDK EKS Blueprints](https://github.com/aws-quickstart/cdk-eks-blueprints).
-The stack is configured to bootstrap with ArgoCD and deploy Gen3 Helm charts from the `gen3-helm` and `gen3-workloads` repositories.
+This repository contains the CDK (Cloud Development Kit) setup for deploying a Gen3 EKS (Elastic Kubernetes Service) pipeline.
+The stack bootstraps a Gen3 cluster with ArgoCD and deploys workloads using Gen3 Helm charts.

-The infrastructure automates cluster provisioning for environments like UAT, staging, and production, complete with common add-ons such as CertManager, MetricsServer, and ClusterAutoScaler.

 Key Features
 ------------